Debt To Income Ratio Requirements With Manual Underwriting

 - For example, conventional loans have a debt to income ratio caps at 50% DTI

 - With FHA Loans, to get an approve/eligible per Automated Underwriting System, the maximum front end debt to income ratio is capped at 46.9% DTI and the maximum back end debt to income ratios are capped at 56.9% with at least 620

 - If borrowers applying for FHA Loans has credit scores under 620, the maximum debt to income ratio requirements is capped at 43% DTI to get an approve/eligible per Automated Underwriting System

 - There are loan applicants who cannot get an approve/eligible per Automated Underwriting System because the automated system cannot render a decision and will render a refer/eligible

-- What a refer/eligible means is that the mortgage loan applicant is eligible for a FHA Loan
+- What a refer/eligible means is that the mortgage loan applicant is eligible for an FHA Loan

 - However, the automated system cannot approve the mortgage loan

-- On cases where the automated system yields a refer/eligible, the applicant may be eligible for manual underwriting
+- In cases where the automated system yields a refer/eligible, the applicant may be eligible for manual underwriting

 - Manual underwriting is where a mortgage underwriter needs to manually underwrite the loan application and review the whole file and render its decision

 - There is no debt to income ratio requirements with manual underwriting